pidnam1/exercisegamification/README.md

 Welcome to B-27's project

-Hoo's Gainin'? aims to encourage exercise and wellness through gamification To use our web application, you can do the following:
+Hoo's Gainin'? aims to encourage exercise and wellness through gamification.
+To use our web application, you can do the following:
 1) Login with your Google account on the website.
 2) Once you're logged in you can edit your profile to add relevant information about yourself.